fwextensions/quick-score/README.md

 When two items have the same score, they're sorted alphabetically and case-insensitively on the key specified by the `sortKey` option, which defaults to the first item in the keys array.
 In the example above, that would be `title`.

 Each result item also has a `_` property, which caches transformed versions of the item's strings, and might contain additional internal metadata in the future.
 It can be ignored.

+### TypeScript support

+Although the QuickScore codebase is currently written in JavaScript, the package comes with full TypeScript typings.
+The generic QuickScore class takes a type parameter based on the type of objects in the `items` array passed to the constructor.
+That way, you can access `.item` on the result and get back an object of the same type that you passed in.

 ### Ignoring diacritics and accents when scoring